1313e/CMasher/docs/source/user/introduction.rst

 .. figure:: images/cmap_overview.png
     :width: 100%
     :align: center
-    :alt: CMasher Colormap Overview
+    :alt: Overview of all colormaps in *CMasher* for Python.

-    Overview of all colormaps in *CMasher* for Python.
+    Overview of all colormaps in *CMasher*.

 How to install
 --------------